-The Libertines announce podcast to celebrate 20 years of debut album 'Up The Bracket'
+The Libertines announce podcast to celebrate 20 years of 'Up The Bracket'

 News of the special podcast from The Libertines arrives weeks after it was revealed the band have just returned from working on their fourth album in Jamaica.

-“We’ve got a new album on the way,” Doherty told media (per Music-News) at the AIM Independent Music Awards 2022.
+“We’ve got a new album on the way,” Doherty told media at the AIM Independent Music Awards 2022.
 “It’s been quite productive.
 Just trying to write some new songs.”

-A date for their new album is yet to be announced but backstage at Glastonbury Festival in June, Doherty said he hoped to release the album before the end of 2022.
+A date for their new album is yet to be announced but backstage at Glastonbury Festival in June, Doherty told NME he hoped to release the album before the end of 2022.

 When asked when the project might be complete, he said: “By the end of the year, I think – hopefully.
 We’ll get the demos done in the summer hopefully, and then we’ll see.”

 While a new album from the band is currently in the works, they are also gearing up for the release of a Super Deluxe Edition of ‘Up The Bracket’ – available to pre-order here – which is due for release on October 21.
 The collectible will include 65 unreleased recordings with original demos, radio sessions and live recordings.
-A 60-page book with a foreword by NME journalist Matt Wilkinson, unseen photos and memorabilia is also set to be released.
+A 60-page book with a foreword by Beats 1 presenter and former NME journalist Matt Wilkinson, unseen photos and memorabilia is also set to be released.

 The 20th anniversary of ‘Up The Bracket’ was also celebrated by the band back in July where they performed the album in full at a one-night show at Wembley Arena.